nataliatesarova/python_project3/README.md

 ### Frameworks, Libraries & Programs
 * [Google sheets](https://www.google.com/sheets/about/) - used to store and manage program data.
-* [Gspread](https://docs.gspread.org/en/v5.7.1/) - a python library that provides an interface to interact with Google.
-Sheets API.
+* [Gspread](https://docs.gspread.org/en/v5.7.1/) - a Python library that simplifies the process of programmatically interacting with Google Sheets.
-* Google Auth - a framework that provides a secure and easy way to enable the application to access Google APIs, such as Google Sheets API.
+* [Google Auth](https://google-auth.readthedocs.io/en/master/) - a framework that provides a secure and easy way to enable the application to access Google APIs, such as Google Sheets API.
-* Gitpod - employed to develop, modify, and compile the code for the program.
+* [Github](https://github.com/) - cloud based hosting service to save and store the files.
+* Git - version control system.
-* Lucidchart - utilized for creating flow charts.
+* [Lucidchart](https://www.lucidchart.com/pages/tour) - Utilized to create the flow chart.
-* Heroku -  used to deploy the application.
+* [Heroku](https://dashboard.heroku.com/apps) - used to deploy the application.

 ## Testing
 [Code Institute Python Linter](https://pep8ci.herokuapp.com/#) - was used for validation to ensure no Python code errors.